 William & Mary Geology students also make meaningful research contributions.
 All Geology majors complete a year-long senior research project.
 Typically these projects include close collaboration with the faculty and many students are funded to work on their research in the summer.
 Senior research projects commonly involve a combination of field, laboratory, and analytical research.
 Geology students present the results of their research at professional meetings such as the American Geophysical Union and Geological Society of America and commonly win awards for the quality of their work.

-A recent article on the History Channel's website features Doug Rowland's senior research on water quality at Jamestown Colony during the 'Starving Time'.
+An article on the History Channel's website features Doug Rowland's ('12) senior research on water quality at Jamestown Colony during the 'Starving Time'.